Great Work (Thelema): Body of light

 Crowley referred to the 'augoeides', a Greek term for the body of light, and connected it with 'the Knowledge & Conversation of the Holy Guardian Angel' associated with each human being.
-He stressed that the body of light must be built up though the use of imagination, and that it must then be animated, exercised, and disciplined.
+He stressed that the body of light must be built up through the use of imagination, and that it must then be animated, exercised, and disciplined.
 According to Asprem (2017):

 Crowley explains that the most important practices for developing the Body of Light are:

 According to Crowley, the role of the body of light is broader than simply being a vehicle for astral travel — he writes that it is also the storehouse of all experience.

 The benefit of astral travel is essentially one of education: it is akin to exploring one's own spiritual universe and understanding its fundamental components so that the one can eventually master it.
 The general object is the "control of the Astral Plane, the ability to find one's way about it, to penetrate such sanctuaries as are guarded from the profane, [and] to make such relations with its inhabitants as may avail to acquire knowledge and power, or to command service".
 Also, "one's apprehension of the Astral Plane must be accurate, for Angels, Archangels, and Gods are derived therefrom by analysis.
 One must have pure materials if one wishes to brew pure beer".

 Crowley believed that what was experienced during "astral travel" was not relevant in terms of what is "real" or "unreal".
 He thought that the only value to this practice is in the utility it provides to the practitioner.
 He believed that the body of light is more important than simply for astral travel—that it is also the storehouse of all experiences.